 Below you will find my favorite photo in Venice: this moment was beautiful, non staged and totally justified the trip.
 My sole intention was to get the photo sitting in that corner, watching the gondolas passing by.
-To my surprise, the first gondolier who arrived came to me, greeted me with a typical “Ciao, Bella”, asked my name and kissed my hand – so Italian!
+To my surprise, the first gondolier who arrived got closer, greeted me with a typical “Ciao, Bella”, asked my name and kissed my hand – so Italian!
 A moment I won’t forget.

 Ponte di Rialto

 Rialto Bridge is an icon in Venice and therefore, one of the most touristy spots in the city.
 Pay attention to your belongings and instead of fighting for a photo, you can have a gelato or a spritz at one of the terraces surrounding it.

 Libreria Acqua Alta